 Owner/approver: Head of ESG & Quality

-This policy is applicable to all employees at Lerøy.
+This policy is applicable for all employees in Lerøy.

 FRAMEWORK AND PRINCIPLES